moodle-an-hochschulen/moodle-auth_ldap_syncplus/README.md

 Running LDAP synchronization script
 ===================================
-To leverage the additional synchronization features of auth_ldap_syncplus, you have to change your synchronization cronjob from /auth/ldap/cli/sync_users.php to /auth/ldap_syncplus/cli/sync_users.php.
+To leverage the additional LDAP synchronization features of auth_ldap_syncplus, you have to change your synchronization cronjob from /auth/ldap/cli/sync_users.php to /auth/ldap_syncplus/cli/sync_users.php.

 If you don't know how to setup your synchronization cronjob, see http://docs.moodle.org/en/LDAP_authentication#Setting_up_regular_automatic_synchronisation_using_cron and the comments in /auth/ldap/cli/sync_users.php for details.